akaihola/darglint2/README.md

 ## Scope

-Darglint's primary focus is to identify incorrect and missing documentationd of a function's signature.
+Darglint2's primary focus is to identify incorrect and missing documentationd of a function's signature.
 Checking style is a stretch goal, and is supported on a best-effort basis.
-Darglint does not check stylistic preferences expressed by tools in the Python Code Quality Authority (through tools such as `pydocstyle`).
+Darglint2 does not check stylistic preferences expressed by tools in the Python Code Quality Authority (through tools such as `pydocstyle`).
-So when using Darglint, it may be a good idea to also use `pydocstyle`, if you want to enforce style.
+So when using Darglint2, it may be a good idea to also use `pydocstyle`, if you want to enforce style.
 (For example, `pydocstyle` requires the short summary to be separated from other sections by a line break.
-Darglint makes no such check.)
+Darglint2 makes no such check.)

 ## Sphinx

-Darglint can handle sphinx-style docstrings, but imposes some restrictions on top of the Sphinx style.
+Darglint2 can handle sphinx-style docstrings, but imposes some restrictions on top of the Sphinx style.
 For example, all fields (such as `:returns:`) must be the last items in the docstring.
 They must be together, and all indents should be four spaces.
 These restrictions may be loosened at a